OWASP/www-project-mobile-top-10/2023-risks/m2-insecure-communication.md

 **Application Specific**

 Most modern mobile applications exchange data with one or more remote servers.
 When the data transmission takes place, it typically goes through the mobile device's carrier network and the internet, a threat agent listening on the wire can intercept and modify the data if it transmitted in plaintext or using a deprecated encryption protocol.
+Threat agents might have different motives such as stealing sensitive information, conducting espionage, identity theft and more.
 The following threat agents exist:

 - An adversary that shares your local network (compromised or monitored Wi-Fi);
 - Rogue carrier or network devices (routers, cell towers, proxy's, etc); or